technicalnbfc/technicalnbfc.github.io/about/registration.md

 __Payment of Fees__
 North Brisbane FC recognises that for a number of our players, particularly university students, finding all the money up-front to pay fees can be quite a challenge.
 Consequently, anyone who is experiencing financial hardship, can apply to the Treasurer to enter into a payment plan.
 However, before any player will be allowed to play in a fixture match, they must have paid at least 50% of their fee and have a payment plan in place for the balance that is owed.

-Please note that for senior players and Over 35s an additional fee of $30 is payable if full payment of fees is not received by the end of February 2022 ($500 if paid in full by the end of Feb and $530 after that date).
+Please note that for senior players and Over 35s an additional fee of $30 is payable if full payment of fees is not received by the end of February 2022 (for example $520 if paid in full by the end of Feb and $550 after that date).

 __How to Register__
 All registrations are done online.
 Go to the [Play Football website](https://www.playfootball.com.au) and click on register and nominate North Brisbane FC as your club.
 From there just follow the prompts.
 If you experience difficulties registering contact us via our Facebook page for further assistance.